fbpixelIs It Okay to Have a Drink After an IUI? | Thomson Medical

 You’ve just gone through an intrauterine insemination (IUI), and now comes the wait, filled with hope, questions, and maybe a bit of anxiety.
 As you try to go about daily life, you might catch yourself wondering, “Is it okay to unwind with a drink?”

-It’s natural to have this question, because you want to have the best chance of conception.
+It’s natural to have this question, because you want to make informed choices during your fertility journey.
 Here's what you need to know about drinking alcohol after IUI.

 What should you do after an IUI?